GuiDoSignal/coursera-machinelearning/index.md

 parameter (number of random selected predictors at each split) and evaluated each of them with a 5-fold repeated cross validation with 3 runs.

-The chart below shows that the accuracy of 99.4% was achieved when mtry = 27.
+The code and the chart below show that the accuracy of over 99.5% was achieved when mtry = 7.

 ```